NCAR/wrf_hydro_docker/training/Croton/README.md

 Issue the following command in your terminal to pull a specific version of the training corresponding to your code release version.
 In this example, we will pull the training container for v5.0.x.

-`docker pull wrfhydro/training:v5.0.x`
+`docker pull wrfhydro/training:v5.2.x`

 **Step 3: Start the training Docker container**
 Issue the following command in your terminal session to start the training Docker container.
-`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/training:v5.0.x`
+`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/training:v5.2.x`

 **Note: Port forwarding is setup with the -p 8888:8888 argument, which maps your localhost port to the container port.
 If you already have something running on port 8888 on your localhost you will need to change this number**

 The container will start and perform a number of actions before starting the training.
-* First, the container will pull the model code corresponding to the specified major version, in this case v5.0.x
+* First, the container will pull the model code corresponding to the specified major version.
 * Second, the container will pull an example test case compatible with the model code release.
-* Third, the container will pull the training lessons corresponding to the psecified major version.
+* Third, the container will pull the training lessons corresponding to the specified major version.
-* Fourth, the container will launch a Jupyter Notebook server and echo the address to your terminal.
+* Fourth, the container will launch a JupyterLab server and echo the address to your terminal.

 **Step 4: Open the jupyter notebook lessons**
 All lessons for this training are contained in the `~/wrf-hydro-training/lessons` folder.
 The